nkkko/ai-sandbox-demo/README.md

-# AI Demo Project Using Codeanywhere
+# AI Demo Project Using SDE Sandbox

 ## Project Overview

-Welcome to our AI Demo Project, showcasing the integration and application of AI technologies in Python with Codeanywhere.
+Welcome to our AI Demo Project, showcasing the integration and application of AI technologies in Python within SDE sandbox.
 This project now includes features for generating articles using OpenAI's API, along with existing functionality for fetching, storing, and searching web content using ChromaDB.

 ### Main Features:
 - **Sitemap Fetching and Parsing**: Automates the process of fetching sitemap XML from websites and parsing it to extract URLs.